-Archetype FOUR is part of the Intimate triad.
+Archetype FOUR is part of the Intimate/Emotional Belonging triad.

 Emotionally attuned and true to the self, Archetype Four at the Human Octave is distinctly nonconforming.
 It is empathic and aesthetically sensitive, with a longing for inner depths to be reflected outwardly.
 That mirroring can happen through interpersonal relationships, mystical encounters, dreams, and all forms of imaginative expression.